Tencent-RTC/TRTC_Electron/TRTC-API-Example/README.en.md

 1. Find and open the `assets/debug/gen-test-user-sig.js` file.
 2. Set parameters in `gen-test-user-sig.js` as follows:
   <ul><li>SDKAPPID: `0` by default.
 Set it to the actual `SDKAppID`.</li>
-  <li>SECRETKEY: Left empty by default.
+  <li>SDKSECRETKEY: Left empty by default.
 Set it to the actual key.</li></ul>
 3. Return to the TRTC console and click **Pasted and Next**.
 4. Click **Return to Overview Page**.
 5. Set `window.globalUserId` and `window.globalRoomId` in the `preload.js` file, which will take effect in all API Examples.

 > ⚠️Note:
-> In this document, the method to obtain UserSig is to configure a SECRETKEY in the client code.
-In this method, the SECRETKEY is vulnerable to decompilation and reverse engineering.
-Once your SECRETKEY is leaked, attackers can steal your Tencent Cloud traffic.
+> In this document, the method to obtain UserSig is to configure a SDKSECRETKEY in the client code.
+In this method, the SDKSECRETKEY is vulnerable to decompilation and reverse engineering.
+Once your SDKSECRETKEY is leaked, attackers can steal your Tencent Cloud traffic.
 Therefore, **this method is only suitable for locally running a demo project and feature debugging**.
 >
 > The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
 When `UserSig` is needed, your application can send a request to the business server for a dynamic `UserSig`.
 For more information, see [How do I calculate `UserSig` during production?](https://intl.cloud.tencent.com/document/product/647/35166).